awgraves/homelab-chronicles/content/ch-5-docker.md

 Containerization is awesome.

-I want to build and host my own Docker images.
+I want to build and run my own Docker images,

+starting with a self-hosted image registry!

 ## Docker Engine